 The Council will comply with data protection law.
 This says that the personal data we hold about you must be:

-• Used lawfully, fairly and in a transparent way.
+• Processed lawfully, fairly and in a transparent way.

-• Collected only for valid purposes that we have clearly explained to you and not used in any way that is incompatible with those purposes.
+• Processed only for a specified, explicit and legitimate purpose and not used in any way that is incompatible with that purpose.

 • Accurate and kept up to date.